timoreimann/kubectl-cilium/README.md

 ### `kubectl-cilium exec`

-The `exec` command allows you to execute a command on a Cilium agent targeted by either a node name or a `namespace/name` key targeting any pod in the cluster.
+The `exec` command allows you to execute a command on a Cilium agent targeted by either a node or pod name.

 For example, assuming that your Kubernetes cluster has nodes

 ```shell